portfedh/codi-api/CONTRIBUTING.md

 - **Environment details**: Node.js version, OS, etc.
 - **Error messages** or logs (sanitize sensitive data)

+**Security Note:** For security vulnerabilities, please follow our [Security Policy](SECURITY.md) instead of creating a public issue.

 ### Suggesting Enhancements

 Enhancement suggestions are tracked as GitHub issues.

-When creating an enhancement suggestion:
+When you [create a new feature request](../../issues/new?template=feature_request.md), our template will guide you through providing:

 - **Use a clear title** describing the enhancement
 - **Provide detailed description** of the suggested enhancement
 - **Explain why** this enhancement would be useful
 - **List alternatives** you've considered
+- **Impact assessment** on existing functionality and integrations

 ### Your First Code Contribution